GeospatialPython/pyshp/README.md

 	>>> r = shapefile.Reader('shapefiles/test/linem')

-	>>> r.mbox # the lower and upper bound of M values in the shapefile [0.0, 3.0]
+	>>> r.mbox # the lower and upper bound of M-values in the shapefile [0.0, 3.0]

-	>>> r.shape(0).m # flat list of M values
+	>>> r.shape(0).m # flat list of M-values
 	[0.0, None, 3.0, None, 0.0, None, None]

 **Shapefiles with elevation (Z) values**

 Elevation shape types are shapes that include an elevation value at each vertex, for instance elevation from a GPS device.
-Shapes with an elevation (Z) values are added with following methods: "pointz", "multipointz", "linez", and "polygonz".
+Shapes with elevation (Z) values are added with the following methods: "pointz", "multipointz", "linez", and "polygonz".
 The Z-values are specified by adding a third Z value to each XY coordinate.
 Z-values do not support the concept of missing data, but if you omit the third Z-coordinate it will default to 0.
 Note that Z-type shapes also support measurement (M) values added as a fourth M-coordinate.
 This too is optional.